-Gender empowerment -- Kuapa aims to enhance the active and effective participation of women in decision making throughout the organization.
+- Gender empowerment -- Kuapa aims to enhance the active and effective participation of women in decision making throughout the organisation.
 Measures have been introduced to ensure that a minimum number of members of the various councils and committees are women.
-Over time this has ensured women have more influence and make more contributions to the organization.
-For a lot of info about women's empowerment, visit http://empoweringwomen.divinechocolate.com.
+Over time this has ensured women have more influence and make more contributions to the organisation.

 Examples of projects that Fairtrade premiums have funded include:

 - Schools built in Kuapa Kokoo farming villages